JayanthDasamantharao/Disease-Predection-Using-ML/README.md

 ### Inference:
 The article employs a combined approach for prediction.
 By leveraging the predictions from all three trained models, the final disease prediction becomes more accurate and robust.

 In conclusion, the article presents a function that accepts symptom inputs separated by commas.
-This function uses the trained models to predict the disease based on the symptoms and returns the predictions in JSON format.
+This function uses the trained models to predict the disease based on the symptoms.